ng-Classic/ng-classic/aio/content/guide/class-binding.md

 <div class="alert is-important">

-When binding `[style]` to an object expression, the identity of the object must change for Angular to update the class list.
+When binding `[style]` to an object expression, the identity of the object must change for Angular Classicto update the class list.
 Updating the property without changing object identity has no effect.

 </div>